Personalized Robotic Object Rearrangement from Scene Context: Prior Work in Personalized Rearrangement

 Prior work on inferring user preferences from observed object arrangements falls under one of two categories, based on the modality used to represent object arrangements: \emph{vision-based rearrangement models} that infer object placement directly from visual observations~\cite{ramrakhya2024seeing, trabucco2022simple, newman2024degustabot}, and \emph{graph-based rearrangement models} that determine object placement from abstracted scene graphs of object arrangements~\cite{ramachandruni2023consor, kapelyukh2022my, wu2023tidybot, abdo2016organizing, brawner2016learning, sarch2022tidee}.
 The choice of modality influences the precision of object placement and generalization capabilities to new objects and unseen environments.

 \textbf{Vision-based rearrangement models} infer object placements directly from RGB or RGB-D observations.
-These techniques achieve precise object placement by predicting geometrical coordinates, either through a neural vision-to-placement policy~\cite{ramrakhya2024seeing}, a vision-language model~\cite{newman2024degustabot} or a search algorithm utilizing semantic-geometric maps~\cite{trabucco2022simple}.
-Vision-based approaches also adapt to new user preferences, either through \textit{prior}~\cite{newman2024degustabot, trabucco2022simple} or \textit{within-scene}~\cite{ramrakhya2024seeing} semantic context.
+These techniques achieve precise object placement by predicting geometrical coordinates, either through a neural vision-to-placement policy~\cite{ramrakhya2024seeing}, a vision-language model (VLM)~\cite{newman2024degustabot} or a search algorithm utilizing semantic-geometric maps~\cite{trabucco2022simple}.
+Vision-based approaches also adapt to new user preferences, either through \textit{prior}~\cite{newman2024degustabot, trabucco2022simple} or \textit{current} scene~\cite{ramrakhya2024seeing} semantic context.
 However, these methods have some trade-offs.
 Trabucco et al.~\cite{trabucco2022simple} cannot rearrange objects unobserved in prior observations, and Ramrakhya et al.~\cite{ramrakhya2024seeing} cannot rearrange new objects.
-Newman et al.~\cite{newman2024degustabot} generalizes to new objects through vision-language models, but is restricted to performing table-top rearrangement and does not generalize to more complex environments.
+Newman et al.~\cite{newman2024degustabot} generalizes to new objects through VLMs, but is restricted to performing table-top rearrangement and does not generalize to more complex environments.

 \textbf{Graph-based rearrangement approaches} represent object arrangements as scene graphs, where nodes correspond to objects and placeable surfaces, and edges represent object-surface placements.
 These methods infer object placement from scene graph through neural network rearrangement policies~\cite{kapelyukh2022my, ramachandruni2023consor, sarch2022tidee} or by transforming into alternate representations, such as text~\cite{wu2023tidybot, wang2024apricot} or pairwise ranking matrices~\cite{abdo2016organizing, brawner2016learning}.
 Graph-based rearrangement models generalize to unseen objects by leveraging semantic similarities among objects, either through explicit knowledge graphs~\cite{abdo2016organizing, brawner2016learning} or by using pre-trained semantic embeddings~\cite{kapelyukh2022my, ramachandruni2023consor}.
 However, most graph-based approaches trade off precise placement, typically assigning objects to predefined surfaces rather than outputting exact coordinates.
 Moreover, some methods either disregard semantic information from the environment~\cite{ramachandruni2023consor, abdo2016organizing}, or overfit to a single environment~\cite{kapelyukh2022my, brawner2016learning}.
 Wu et al.~\cite{wu2023tidybot} and Wang et al.~\cite{wang2024apricot} provide notable exceptions by incorporating LLMs, enabling generalization to new environments.